hippiehunter/dblbook/src/common/variables.md

 > nfld2 = nfld2
 > ```

 You can see from the output that it doesn't matter what order the fields are declared in.
-The linker will bind them to the correctly named fields in the common.
-By contrast the unique feature of global data sections is that they are essentially overlaid record groups, with each routine defining its own layout of a given global data section.
+The linker will bind them to the correctly named fields in the common statement.
+By contrast, the unique feature of global data sections is that they are essentially overlaid record groups, with each routine defining its own layout of a given global data section.
 This functionality was abused in the past to reduce the memory overhead of programs`**how was this abused?`.
 The size of each named section is determined by the size of the largest definition`**Not INIT version?
 Could the example below demonstrate this?`.
-Here's an example to demonstrate the binding differences from COMMON with global data sections that don't have the same definitions.
+Here's an example that shows how a global data section can be defined differently when it is accessed, which demonstrates the binding differences between COMMON and GDS:

 ```dbl
 global data section my_section, init